Vegetarian Bourguignon does not roll off the tongue the same way that beef Bourguignon or in the proper French Boeuf Bourguignon does. I love

 11. Polenta (we’ll get back to this later).

-12. 3 tbsp coconut aminos or soy sauce
+12. 3 tablespoon coconut aminos or soy sauce

-13. 2 tbsp flour (I use gluten free flour)
+13. 2 tablespoon flour (I use gluten free flour)

 How to make the veggie bourg.

 You are going to want to melt about half of your butter and or heat up your olive oil in a pan.
 Add your mushrooms and your pearl onions.
 Do not stir them frequently.
 You want them to brown on each side.

 Do this for about 7-10 minutes.
 Once they are all browned, remove them from the pan.

 Melt the rest of your butter and add your carrots.
 Sauté them for about 5 minutes until they are soft and golden.
 Place garlic in the pot for 1 minute, and then add your tomato paste and coconut aminos.
 Add your flour and make sure the carrots and garlic are covered.

 Pour your wine and veggie stock into your pot.
 Put the mushrooms and onions back in.
 Add your thyme and bay leaf.
 Mostly cover your your pot with its lid and allow it to simmer on medium heat for about 28-30 minutes.
 It will thicken and become absolutely delicious.

 Now, Polenta.
 I do love polenta.